Sungmin-Woo/ProDepth/README.md

 ### 🔹 Multi-GPU Training

 For instance, to train w/ 4 GPUs on Cityscapes Dataset:
-Change $GPU_NUM and $BS in train_cs_prodepth.sh to 4 and 6
+Change $GPU_NUM and $BS in train_cs_prodepth.sh to 4 and 6, and run:
-Then run,
 ```
 CUDA_VISIBLE_DEVICES=<your_desired_GPU> bash ./train_cs_prodepth.sh <model_name> <port_num>
 ```
 Note: Learning rate and scheduler step size should be adjusted accordingly when training with a single GPU (See [options.py] for details).

-## 📊 Ground Truth Data Prepare and Evaluation
+## 📊 Ground Truth Data Preparation and Evaluation

 🔹 KITTI
-To prepare the ground truth depth maps run:
+To prepare the ground truth depth maps, run:
 ```shell
 python export_gt_depth.py --data_path kitti_data --split eigen
 python export_gt_depth.py --data_path kitti_data --split eigen_benchmark
 ```

-...assuming that you have placed the KITTI dataset in the default location of `./kitti_data/`.
+Assuming that you have placed the KITTI dataset in the default location of `./kitti_data/`.

 To evaluate a model on KITTI, run:
 ```